URSec/Randezvous/README.md

 |   |-- sdcard_fatfs         # Source code of FatFs-SD
 |   |-- shell                # Source code of LED-Shell
 |   |-- exploit              # Source code of application used in proof-of-concept exploit
+|   |-- cve                  # Source code of application used in CVE exploit
 |
 |-- README.md                # This README file
 ```